-20.4.1 Memory map after any reset
+19.4.1 Memory map after any reset

-The boot block is 12 kB in size and resides in the top portion (starting from 0x0007 D000) of the on-chip flash memory.
-After any reset the entire boot block is also mapped to the top of the on-chip memory space i.e. the boot block is also visible in the memory region starting from the address 0x7FFF D000.
-The flash boot loader is designed to run from this memory area but both the ISP and IAP software use parts of the on-chip RAM.
+The boot block is 8 kB in size and resides in the top of the on-chip memory space (starting from 0x7FFF E000).
+Both the ISP and IAP software use parts of the on-chip RAM.
 The RAM usage is described later in this chapter.
 The interrupt vectors residing in the boot block of the on-chip flash memory also become active after reset, i.e., the bottom 64 bytes of the boot block are also visible in the memory region starting from the address 0x0000 0000.
 The reset vector contains a jump instruction to the entry point of the flash boot loader software.